 Performing File-Level Recovery

-In case a disaster strikes, you can recover corrupted or missing files of an Azure VM from a cloud-native snapshot or image-level backup.
+In case a disaster strikes, you can recover corrupted or missing files of a VM instance from a cloud-native snapshot or image-level backup.
 Veeam Backup for Google Cloud allows you to download the necessary files and folders to a local machine using the File-Level Restore browser.

 You can recover files and folders from the following file systems only: